 Magnesium provides the chemical buffer that makes stable conditions possible.
 If your magnesium is swinging wildly, your alkalinity will get off balance, which is one of the biggest coral killers.

 Magnesium might not appear to be as attractive as the latest LED light or a rare Scolymia, but it works as the silent engine of your reef.
-Keeping your reef tank magnesium level in the ideal range paves the way for a resilient, stable environment where corals calcify and thrive in the true sense.
+Achieving the ideal magnesium range reef tank paves the way for a resilient, stable environment where corals calcify and thrive in the true sense.

 Frequently Asked Questions: Reef Tank Magnesium